nha/pickasong/README.md

 Well after launching this app in the computer which plays the music, everyone can add songs to the playlist from their smartphones \o/

+At the stage of a working prototype, but it's easy to run :
+- `git clone`
+- `apt-get install vlc`
+- run `meteor`

 Here is (not quite yet) works :

 - scan a QR Code to get to the front page